2017 Otago Spotlight Series: Child Health Research

 In 2008 Dr Berry was awarded an HRC Fellowship for PhD studies; during the course of her PhD she examined the long-term effects of preterm birth, early nutrition and antenatal corticosteroid exposure on cardiometabolic outcomes in sheep.

-Associate Professor Foster Page's epidemiological and clinical research encompasses a wide range of oral conditions, problems, and settings—most notably in the fields of adolescent oral health and dental caries.
-Her particular interest is in improving oral health outcomes and reducing health inequalities, and has fostered links with both primary care and industry to reach these goals.
-However, much of her research is concerned with oral health-related quality of life in children and adolescents.
+Their collaborative work encompasses a wide range of oral conditions, problems, and settings—most notably in the fields of adolescent oral health and dental caries.
+Particular interest lies in improving oral health outcomes and reducing health inequalities, and fostering links with both primary care and industry to reach these goals.
+However, much of this research is concerned with oral health-related quality of life in children and adolescents.

-Associate Professor Foster Page is involved in cross-sectional surveys, and in a variety of health services research and clinical projects.
-Her clinical projects involve novel approaches to managing caries in children and include a HRC feasibility project (Hall technique) and a randomised control trial in Otago (ICON technique)
+Dorothy Boyd and Associate Professor Foster Page are involved in cross-sectional surveys, and in a variety of health services research and clinical projects.
+Clinical projects involve novel approaches to managing caries in children and include a HRC feasibility project (Hall technique) and a randomised control trial in Otago (ICON technique)

 "Developing and trialing different ways of tackling the worldwide problem of childhood obesity is a fascinating area to work in.
 New ideas and initiatives are constantly being developed which makes for an interesting and continually evolving area of science."

 Rachael is interested in how to measure body composition during growth, and the changes that occur across time.
 She also leads (or co-leads) several large randomised controlled trials.
 These trials investigate different approaches to the effective prevention and treatment of obesity in children, in home, school, and community settings.